hypno2000/football-csv/README.md

     to get encoding to work.
 If you encounter a problem, I suggest using a lot of `IO.inspects`, minimal test cases, and asking someone if you get stuck.

+    The data has a could of quirks: a few of the team names contain a trailing space.
+The processing code strips trailing spaces, but it's good to keep in mind in case of expansions.

+    A couple teams change their division
+    in different seasons.
+If queries are added, this is good to keep in mind.